FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Name=This appears in the form for creating a new team (http://lichess.org/team/new).
 You choose your team name in this field.

 Description=This appears in the form for creating a new team (http://lichess.org/team/new).
-You write a description for your team in this field.
+You can write a description for your team in this field.

-No=Appears in the settings (http://lichess.org/account/preferences).
+No=Appears in the settings for multiple options (http://lichess.org/account/preferences).

-Yes=Appears in the settings (http://lichess.org/account/preferences).
+Yes=Appears in the settings for multiple options (http://lichess.org/account/preferences).

-Help:=Appears next to the chess CAPTCHA when signing up (http://lichess.org/signup) with a link after it.
-It also appears in the forum when you want to post something.
+Help:=Appears next to chess CAPTCHAs when signing up, posting on the forum and other actions with a link to the game it is referenced from.

 Create a new topic=Click this button in the forum (http://lichess.org/forum/general-chess-discussion) to create a new topic.

-Topics=Appears in the forum and showss how many topics a category has (http://lichess.org/forum).
+Topics=Appears as a column in the forum and shows how many topics a category has (http://lichess.org/forum).

 Posts=Appears in the forum and shows how many posts a category has (http://lichess.org/forum).

 Last post=Appears in the forum and shows the time of the last post (http://lichess.org/forum).

-Views=Appears in the forum and shows how many views a topic has (http://lichess.org/forum).
+Views=Appears in the forum and shows how many views a topic has (http://lichess.org/forum/general-chess-discussion).

 Replies=Appears in the forum and shows how many replies a topic has (http://lichess.org/forum/general-chess-discussion).